s0met1m3s/UdemyCppExercises/3_MoreBasics/Vehicles/Exercise.md

 In this exercise, we start with a project that will be extended throughout the course.

 The use case is a "self-driving car" on a highway with three lanes (Left, Center, and Right lane).
+Our car is the so-called ego vehicle.
-The radars and cameras of your car detect other vehicles that are nearby your, so-called ego-, vehicle.
+The fictive *radars* and *cameras* of the ego vehicle detect other vehicles that are nearby.
+In total there will be 2 nearby cars on the left, 2 cars on the center, and 2 cars on the right lane.

 Example image other vehicles (V) ego vehicle (E):

 ![vehicle](../../media/vehicle.png)

-Note: this plot will be implemented in the next exercise, here it is just for illustration.
+Note: this plot will be implemented in the coming exercise, here it is just for illustration.

-Implement the following types:
+For now, implement the following types:

 ```cpp
 enum ...
 LaneAssociationType